gopalakrishnaPala/az204/Compute/Functions/README.md

     | Premium plan | 302 | Unlimited |
     | Dedicated plan | 302 | Unlimited |

-### Scale Azure Functions
-- In Consumption and Premium plans, Azure Functions scales CPU and memory resources by adding more instances of the Function host.
-- Unit of scale for Azure Functions is the function app.

 ### When to use Azure Functions
 Azure Functions uses an event-based architecture.
 - **Reminders and notification** - trigger that can be instructed to run at certain intervals